fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 Visit the Google Admin console.
 In the navigation menu, visit Devices > Chrome > Apps & Extensions > Users & browsers.

-Select the relevant organizational unit, users, or group where you want the fleetd Chrome extension to be installed.
+Select the relevant organizational unit, users, or group where you want the fleetd Chrome extension to be installed. * Note that as of August 30, 2023, Fleet has only confirmed successful internal deployment of the fleetd Chrome extension using the the top-level organizational unit.

 In the bottom right, click the yellow "+" button and select "Add Chrome app or extension by ID."

-Visit your Fleet instance and select Hosts > Add Hosts and select ChromeOS in the popup modal.

-Enter the "Extension ID," "Installation URL," and "Policy for extensions" using the data provided in the modal.
+Click on the dropdown that currently reads "From the Chrome Web Store," and select "From a custom URL."

+In another browser tab or window, visit your Fleet instance.
+On the "Hosts" page, select "Add Hosts," then navigate to the "ChromeOS" tab in the modal that appears.

+Back in the Google Admin console in the previous tab/window, enter the "Extension ID" from Fleet in the "Extension ID" field, and the "Installation URL" from Fleet in the "URL" field.
+Click "Save."

+In the column on the right of the Google Admin console that now contains the extension ID you just entered, scroll all the way down.
+Enter the "Policy for extension" from Fleet in the "Policy for extensions" field, which initially contains the placeholder text "Enter a JSON value." you see here the Google Admin console in your previous tab/window.

-Under "Installation Policy", select "Force install".
-Under "Update URL", select "Installation URL (see above)".
+If you see the "Update URL" field, select "Installation URL (see above)" if it's not already selected.

+Back at the top of the sam column, under "Installation Policy", select "Force install" (or another option if you know what you are doing).

 > For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above